medgarcy/SQL_beginner/README.md

 | **Denied**                               |                                                                                                                          |
 | SQL Syntax Pattern                        | Don’t use direct numbers for identifiers of Primary Key and pizzeria                                                                                               |

-Please register a new pizza with name “sicilian pizza” (whose id should be calculated by formula is “maximum id value + 1”) with a price of 900 rubles in “Dominos” restaurant (please use internal query to get identifier of pizzeria).
+Please register a new pizza with the name "Sicilian pizza" (whose id should be calculated by the formula "maximum id value + 1") with the price of 900 rubles in the restaurant "Dominos" (please use internal query to get the identifier of the pizzeria).
-**Warning**: this exercise will probably be the cause  of changing data in the wrong way.
-Actually, you can restore the initial database model with data from the link in the “Rules of the day” section and replay script from Exercise 07.
+**Warning**: This exercise is likely to cause the modification of data in the wrong way.
+Actually, you can restore the original database model with data from the link in the "Rules of the day" section and replay the script from Exercise 07.

 ## Chapter XIII